Evan P. Bennett

 History of Florida

-Evan Bennett is a historian of the American South who is most interested in the intersections of rural, environmental, and labor history.
+Evan Bennett is a historian of the American South whose research focuses on the intersections of rural, environmental, and labor history.
 He is author of When Tobacco Was King: Families, Farm Labor,and Federal Policy in the Piedmont

 - United States History to 1877

 - The American South